 Many parents have doubts about the side effects that may occur after vaccinating their children.
-Side effects do exist, but they are most commonly mild such as: pain around the bite or fever.
+They do exist, but they are most commonly mild such as fever or pain around the affected area.
+There are other side effects such as redness or tenderness, but usually, they last a short time.
 There is a possibility of developing more serious side effects but they are extremely rare.